castro-gzlz/TESS-cont/README.md

 ## Usage examples

-### Example 1: Studying TOI-5005.
-A planet-hosting star in a relatively crowded field
+### Example 1: The simplest case.
+A TIC number and a sector to study the planet-hosting star TOI-5005